sohampatel12/neighborhood-map-master-udacity/README.md

 This project contains a neighborhood I would like to visit.
 The map contains a list of locations which are marked on the map view.
 The markers show info windows when clicked to view further information about the place when clicked.
 The info window contains a wikipedia link for further information about the place.
 The window also contains a street view imagery of the place.

 ## Usage:
+### Online hosting:

 The project I had been working on is hosted on GitHubPages.
 So you can directly visit the below URL and carry out all the page speed tests

 URL : https://sohampatel12.github.io/neighborhood-map-master-udacity/

+###For Local usage:

+- To start the app, open index.html in your browser.

+- The javascript code is written in js/app.js

+- Styles are given using bootstrap and css/styles.css

 ## Functions used in the project: